 Finding Your Niche

-Some traditional careers have just one or two very regimented career paths - in contrast, being a therapist with a good grounding anatomy and physiology in allows you to dictate your own career path, and as you grow and learn as a therapist you can gain further knowledge in areas of special interest to widen your repertoire.
-There is a whole world of opportunity for specialism depending on your interests, desired working patterns and salary expectations.
-There is nothing worse than being stuck in a job without the chance to learn, develop and grow as a professional.
-As a therapist, your sense of job satisfaction is entirely in your own hands (no pun intended!)
-Apart from any CPD requirements your professional membership body might have for you, you decide when you need further training, what you wish to specialise in, and how you would like to go about it.
-Treating and helping individuals is incredibly satisfying in itself, but the added possibility of specialism generates even more job satisfaction almost unique to the complementary therapy industry.
+Unlike many traditional careers with limited paths for progression, being a therapist with a strong foundation in anatomy and physiology gives you the freedom to shape your own career.
+As you grow and learn, you can explore new areas of interest and broaden your expertise.
+There’s a world of opportunities depending on your personal interests, preferred work patterns, and income goals.
+No one wants to feel stuck in a job with no room to grow or develop.
+As a therapist, your job satisfaction is entirely in your control!
+Apart from any CPD requirements from your professional body, you decide when to pursue further training, what to specialize in, and how to advance your career.
+While treating and helping clients is fulfilling in itself, the opportunity to specialize brings even more satisfaction—something almost unique to the complementary therapy industry.

 View all messages